NickBergersen/INFO-5940-Codespace/ref-log.md

 Utilized Claude AI to help debug issues/errors.

-Ran into issues with OpenAI embeddings and Claude suggested to switch to HuggingFace embeddings to avoid compatibility issues from Pydantic version conflicts.
+Ran into issues with OpenAI embeddings and Claude suggested to switch to HuggingFace embeddings from Langchain to avoid compatibility issues from Pydantic version conflicts.

 'UnicodeEncodeError' error debug so implemented a text cleaning line (.encode('ascii', 'ignore').decode('ascii')).